asrashley/dash-live/README.md

 Media Files
 -----------
-The application expects there to be at least one video and one audio MP4 files for each available stream.
+The application expects there to be at least one video and one audio MP4 file for each available stream.
 Each file belonging to a stream must have the same filename prefix followed by an underscore.
 When the stream is parsed by the server it will auto-detect if the stream is encrypted.
 It is recommended however to choose a naming convention